quchen/stgi/README.md

 ### Expressions

-The body of a lambda form is an expression.
 Expressions can, in general, be one of a couple of alternatives.

   - **Let:** `let <...bindings...> in <expression>`: Introduce local definitions similar to Haskell's `let`, with one key difference: the `...bindings...`